‘You cannot tell a ghost-story convincingly to a man who is sitting in the sun at half-past nine in the morning.’

 The Octave of Claudius, his first original book – as opposed to anthologies of magazine pieces – was his attempt to do just that, to break out from the ‘humorous work’.

 It seems his luck has turned.
-The only question is which way.
+The only question is in which direction.
 For his rescuer is Dr Gabriel Lamb, a generous and kindly host undoubtedly, but also one of those deranged scientists who seemed to be so thick on the ground at the end of the nineteenth century.
 Like Dr Raymond in Arthur Machen’s The Great God Pan (1894), he’s seeking a subject for an unspecified but undoubtedly horrific research project.
 And like the anti-hero of H.G.
 Wells’s The Island of Doctor Moreau (1896), he’s obsessed with exploring the ramifications of Darwinian theory.

 ‘My work is not ordinary; it is on a higher plane.
 The time has come for man to hasten his own evolution.
 For the slow, crude modifications of Nature, he must substitute his own thoughts, his own researches,’ Lamb explains.
 ‘I see – yes, in my mind’s eye, I actually see – this new humanity.
 It walks erect cringing to no mystery.
 It hold the keys of life or death, of heaven and hell.
 It is the master of its own fate.’